pr4aveen/jogzilla/README.md

 ## License

-jogzilla is released under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+jogzilla is released under the MIT License.
+Please check [LICENSE.md](LICENSE.md) for more details